Anti-inflammatory foods to help endometriosis

 Many herbs and spices have anti-inflammatory properties and can easily be added to your savoury dishes.

-The following are commonly used herbs and spices:
+The following are commonly used anti-inflammatory herbs and spices:

-~ turmeric and cayenne can also help with pain
+Turmeric and cayenne can also help with pain and help reduce inflammation

 Anti-inflammatory Fats